 Additionally, grade two through eight semester benchmark assessments and instructional block assessments at all grade levels will be administered throughout the school year.
 Classroom assessments are an integral part of the school-wide assessment program.
 Before a lesson or block is taught, the teacher will pose the work to identify the evidence that will be collected from students in order to demonstrate their knowledge and proficiency.
-The teacher will create the assessment and rubric to measure student outcomes.
-With these factors in mind, the teacher will plan the appropriate order of learning activities.
-Assessment results will inform future instruction.
+The teacher will create the assessment results will inform future instruction.
 Instructional strategies will be used to challenge students to think at high levels and show acquired knowledge and skills.
 Example strategies include: effective questioning techniques; summarizing and notetaking; collaborative work; non-linguistic representations of key concepts and vocabulary; and effective homework practices.
 These strategies allow students to demonstrate their learning on a daily basis.
 Additionally, grade two through eight semester benchmark assessments and instructional block assessments are administered throughout the school year.